-This carbon is not the same carbon as you use to remove dissolved organic material from your water.
+This carbon is not the same activated carbon you would use to remove dissolved organic material from your water.
 This form of carbon for the bacteria is the ‘Building Blocks of Life’ type of carbon terminology.

-This is one of the most beneficial things you can do to ensure a healthy aquarium.
+This is one of the most beneficial things you can do to ensure a healthy aquarium, especially if you purchase this before initially filling your aquarium for the first time.
 The amount of junk the city water departments add to your town’s water supply is unbelievable.
-High Nitrates are usually in there!
+High nitrate are usually in there!